Ep 7: Yotsuba&! Vol 1 by Kiyohiko Azuma

 Jiro Taniguchi is an important creator who makes men’s manga.
-Sort of older than seinen, often running in magazines aimed at sallarymen.
-His work is almost-exclusively released in english by the publisher Fanfare UK, and notable works include The Walking Man, A Zoo in Winter (including adaptations of Jack London stories), and A Distant Neighborhood.
+Sort of older than seinen, often running in magazines aimed at salarymen.
+His work is almost-exclusively released in english by the publisher Fanfare UK, and notable works include The Walking Man, The Ice Wanderer (including adaptations of Jack London stories), and A Distant Neighborhood.
 Another author I hope we can cover on the podcast soon.

 David mentions ‘flipped’ manga from the pre-boom days, published by Dark Horse Comics, including Blade of the Immortal and Lone Wolf & Cub, among others.
 Even the most recent editions of both of these series are published in the North American orientation.